buaa-colalab/Robo-Soft-25/challenge.md

 docker run -v <data_path>:/app/data -d --name <name> -it <images> /bin/bash
 ```

-Participants are required to develop programs based on the provided base image, push the image to Docker Hub, and submit the image URL on Docker Hub.
+Teams are required to develop programs based on the provided base image, push the image to Docker Hub, and submit the image URL on Docker Hub.
 We will use this image for testing.

 Specifically, we will mount the test data into the container directory `/app/data` via `docker run -v`, so **please ensure the `/app/data` directory in the image is empty.**